UVVM/UVVM/doc/source/vip_sbi.rst

 The value read from DUT will not be returned in this procedure call since it is non-blocking for the sequencer/caller, but the read data will be stored in the VVC for a potential future fetch (see example with fetch_result below).
-:orange:`If the data_routing is set to TO_SB, the read data will be sent to the SBI VVC dedicated scoreboard where it will be checked against the expected value (provided by the testbench).`
+If the data_routing is set to TO_SB, the read data will be sent to the SBI VVC dedicated scoreboard where it will be checked against the expected value (provided by the testbench).

 .. code-block::